 Another reason I stayed here is that I was a five minute walk from the nearest subway station (Dongsi – on lines 5 & 6) but also the Forbidden Palace and Tiananmen Square is about a twenty minute walk from the hotel (at the other end of the shopping street), there is plenty of eating out options around here and across the road is the National Art Museum of China.
 Also the hotel is located (as I call it), the Northern Side of the City, so getting to the airport or even the Great Wall of China by taxi is good (but not at peak times).

 I had a really fantastic stay here at Prime Hotel and felt totally refreshed and ready for the long haul flight back to Europe.
 The staff were ever so friendly and had everything I need or expected from a five star hotel.
 It’s not a question of IF with I return to Beijing, its WHEN, and when I do, I would certainly stay here again.
-Just to note, I booked our stay with booking.com but reservations can be taken here on the OFFICIAL WEBSITE.
+Just to note, I booked my stay with booking.com.

 My time at the Prime Hotel Beijing was paid for by myself and was not sponsored in any way by the company.
 The opinions in this post are my own.